lusparkl/my-corner/README.md

 - Tailwind for styling
 - Little oneko kitty that follows your cursor 🐾

 If you liked it you can check out other stuff that I did(and of course give repo a star😈)!
+Btw you can freely use code from here if you liked smth